manzaigit/manzaigit.github.io/ai/ai-ds-2-dataacq.md

 While we have a lot of data today, there are exceptions:
 - Many areas still do not have enough data (e.g. medical)
-- Some data are too dirty (e.g. too many missing values to be of use)
+- Some data are too dirty (e.g. too many missing values to be of use, sensors didn't capture the data well leading to blurred images)
--

 ## Data Sources